 - 2.12.
 In March 2017 the Committee embarked on the next stages including: assessments of housing need, employment, village character, together with a call for sites, surveys of amenities and facilities, consideration of local aspects such as green spaces, gaps between hamlets and related matters such as traffic and transport.
 In April the results of the questionnaire were published and circulated.
 The call for sites gave rise to 26 applicants, far in excess of the anticipated housing need. - 2.13.
 Over July all the proposed sites were visited and assessed by the Committee against criteria covering: accessibility by vehicle and on foot; impact on surroundings and local character, including the crucial local gaps between the hamlets; the impact on green spaces and biodiversity; adverse environmental or amenity impact; and impact on community facilities.
 The sites were also subject to a separate Strategic Environmental Assessment.
 The interim conclusions were displayed to the public during the subsequent consultations run during September / October.
 Details of all potential sites were displayed, along with the Committee's assessments, and the public were requested to complete a questionnaire to provide their views on their suitability and acceptability.
 These events were very well attended and over a quarter of the population recorded their votes and opinions in 240 completed questionnaires.
 From this a short list of preferred sites was extracted, sufficient to meet the anticipated local housing need (approximately 25 new homes allowing for existing approvals) with some in reserve. - 2.14.
-In November all site owners were advised of the outcome and those which were short listed were requested to provide outline plans and their acceptance of the local wishes for smaller developments considered to be between 10 and 15 residences) and smaller homes (2 to 3 bed houses and starter homes). - 2.15.
+In November 2017 all site owners were advised of the outcome and those which were short listed were requested to provide outline plans and their acceptance of the local wishes for smaller developments considered to be between 10 and 15 residences) and smaller homes (2 to 3 bed houses and starter homes). - 2.15.
 As the Plan could have significant environmental impacts, a Strategic Environmental Assessment was prepared alongside the Plan.
-This assessment considers the possible effects of different options to judge their sustainability, and identifies appropriate mitigation measures for inclusion in the final plan. - 2.16.
+This assessment considered the possible effects of different options to judge their sustainability, and identified appropriate mitigation measures for inclusion in the final plan. - 2.16.
+The Plan as a whole was then consulted on for a period of just over 6 weeks during April and May 2018.
+The main issues raised as part of this consultation were considered, together with additional evidence that came to light, in deciding what changes should be made to the Plan.
+The final steps are for the Plan to be examined by an Independent Examiner appointed by North Dorset District Council, and then put to a local referendum before it can be 'made' part of the Development Plan for the area. - 2.17.
 Appendix 1 lists the main supporting documents.